 - 4.5 million elderly and disabled African Americans who receive health coverage from Medicare have access to many preventive services with no cost-sharing, including annual wellness visits with personalized prevention plans, diabetes and colorectal cancer screening, bone mass measurement and mammograms.

 - About 10.4 million African Americans, including 3.9 million adult African American women, no longer have lifetime limits on their health insurance plans thanks to the Affordable Care Act.

 - The health care workforce is more diverse due to a near tripling of the National Health Service Corps.
 African American physicians make up about 17 percent of Corps physicians, a percentage that greatly exceeds their 6 percent share of the national physician workforce.

 - Investments in data collection and research will help us better understand the causes of health care disparities and develop effective programs to eliminate them.

 - Targeted interventions, such as Community Transformation Grants, will promote healthy lifestyles, lower health care costs, and reduce health disparities.

-- Increased funding available to more than 1,100 community health centers will increase the number of patients served.
+- Increased funding available to nearly 1,300 community health centers will increase the number of patients served.
 One of every five patients at a health center is African American.